babylonchain/babylon/README.md

 - `keyring-test`: Contains the test keyring.
 This directory was created because we provided the `--keyring-backend test` flag.
-The `testnet` command, creates a validator node named `node{i}` (depends on the node name), and assigns stake to it through a transaction written to `.testnet/gentxs/node{i}.json`.
+The `testnet` command, creates a validator node named `node{i}` (depends on the node name), and assigns bbn tokens to it through a transaction written to `.testnet/gentxs/node{i}.json`.
   The keys for this node can be pointed to by the `node{i}` name.

 ### Running the node